 - Removing Barriers to Access: Eliminating Fines and Fees on Library Materials

 This white paper, from the Colorado State Library, details research on why eliminating fines and fees, especially on children's materials, provides greater access to library materials for all residents--and how this results in little to no negative financial effect.

-- SPELL --Supporting Parents in Early Literacy through Libraries--is a project funded by a National Leadership Grant from the Institute of Museum and Library Services.
-Check out the project's progress at its website, including the blueprint of recommendations.
+- SPELL --Supporting Parents in Early Literacy through Libraries--was a project funded by a National Leadership Grant from the Institute of Museum and Library Services.
+Learn about the project at its website, including the blueprint of recommendations.

-- Baby and Toddler Storytime Kits Available for Check Out!
+- Temporarily on Hold: Baby and Toddler Storytime Kits Available for Check Out!

 - Reading Tips for Parents Brochure (ages 0-6)

-Order online, or print English (PDF) & Spanish (PDF)
+Order online in bulk, or print English (PDF) & Spanish (PDF)

-The Colorado State Library provides high-quality summer reading materials, mini-grants, and training to public libraries across the state.
+The Colorado State Library provides high-quality summer learning resources and training to public library staff across the state.

 - 1,000 Books Before Kindergarten